 For many Protestant church traditions, the season of Epiphany extends from January 6th until Ash Wednesday, which begins the season of Lent leading to Easter.
 Depending on the timing of Easter, this longer period of Epiphany includes from four to nine Sundays.
 Other traditions, especially the Roman Catholic tradition, observe Epiphany as a single day, with the Sundays following Epiphany counted as Ordinary Time.
 In some western traditions, the last Sunday of Epiphany is celebrated as Transfiguration Sunday.

 The term epiphany means “to show” or “to make known” or even “to reveal.”
-In Western churches, it remembers the coming of the wise men bringing gifts to visit the Christ child, who by so doing “reveal” Jesus to the world as Lord and King.
+In Western churches, it remembers the coming of the wise men bringing gifts to visit the Christ child, who by so doing “reveal” the child to the world as Lord and King.
 In some Central and South American countries influenced by Catholic tradition, Three Kings’ Day, or the night before, is the time for opening Christmas presents.
-In some eastern churches, Epiphany or the Theophany commemorates Jesus’ baptism, with the visit of the Magi linked to Christmas.
-In some churches the day is celebrated as Christmas, with Epiphany/Theophany occurring on January 19th.
+In some eastern churches, Epiphany or Theophany commemorates Jesus’ baptism, with the visit of the Magi linked to Christmas.
+In some churches the day is celebrated as Christmas, with Epiphany or Theophany occurring on January 19th.

 Symbols of Epiphany

 The colors of Epiphany are usually the colors of Christmas, white and gold, the colors of celebration, newness, and hope that mark the most sacred days of the church year.
 In traditions that only observe a single day for Epiphany, the colors are often changed after Epiphany to the colors of Ordinary Time, usually green or thematic sanctuary colors, until Transfiguration Sunday, the last Sunday before the beginning of Lent.
 The colors for Transfiguration Sunday are usually the colors of Holy Days, white and gold.